wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/9-summary.md

-Contoso wanted to deploy a solution that supported their employees working remotely.
-This solution needed to be up-to-date, secure, and highly scalable.
+Contoso wanted to deploy a solution that would support its employees who work remotely.
+This solution needed to be up to date, secure, and highly scalable.
 You found that Windows Virtual Desktop provided its users with access to every system that a physical desktop would.

-This module addressed how to add strict identity and device verification regardless of the location of the user accessing company resources.
+This module addressed how to add strict identity and device verification regardless of the location of a user who's accessing company resources.
 This is the basis of the Zero Trust security model.

-In this module, you learned how to protect corporate data and resources while ensuring that organizations can build a modern workplace by using technologies such as Windows Virtual Desktop that empower employees to be productive anytime, anywhere.
+In this module, you learned how to protect corporate data and resources.
+You also learned how an organization can build a modern workplace by using technologies that empower employees to be productive anytime, anywhere.
+These technologies include Windows Virtual Desktop.

-In this module, you reviewed many of the security features that create an extra layer of security that doesn’t rely only on the device itself.
+In this module, you reviewed features that create an extra layer of security that doesn't rely only on the device itself.
 The main points were:

 - Security aspects of Windows Virtual Desktop architecture, including a shared responsibility model

-- Utilizing Azure AD identity management services
+- Using Azure Active Directory identity management services

 - Securing session hosts and applications